 The tasks of the exchange divide into several processes: matching, clearing, and risk management.

 Matching system (trading engine) It is responsible for matching buy/sell orders, thereby bringing together the seller and buyer orders in the order book.

 Clearing system — making settlements based on the results of transactions and crediting assets (fin. result) to the user’s account.

 Risk management refers to the real-time verification of applications according to the relevant parameters: the correctness of the application, the availability of funds for the execution of the order, and more.

 Applications act as gateways that connect to a decentralized exchange.
 TKEY Online is a gateway through which the user connects to the exchange infrastructure.

-The TKEY Exchange does not store funds and personal data of users on servers.
-This ensures a reliable level of security and privacy when using the exchange infrastructure.
+The TKEY Exchange does not store funds and personal data of users on servers; this ensures a reliable level of security and privacy when using the exchange infrastructure.

 The decentralized architecture aims to solve the problems that are inherent in centralized exchanges.
-Using the distributed system TkeyNet, market participants store funds independently and manage them, the parties do not have exchange risks.
+Using the distributed system TkeyNet, market participants store funds independently and manage them; the parties do not have exchange risks.

 TkeyNet provides fast clearing and settlement, defined by the instant transfer of ownership rights from one owner to another.
 Reconciliation is carried out in a continuous mode, thanks to a distributed registry that updates each transaction.
 Calculations of this level can significantly reduce the risks of counterparties.
-Investors benefit from the rapid release of capital that is normally held for centralized clearing.
+Investors benefit from the rapid release of capital that is usually held for centralized clearing.